2007-08: Nick Jensen played for Rogers High School in Minnesota.

 2012-13: Jensen skated in 42 games for St. Cloud State in his junior season and was named the WCHA’s Defensive Player of the Year and selected to the NCAA West First All-American Team.
 He scored 4 goals and was second on the Huskies with 27 assists; finishing +19 with 14 penalty minutes.
 St. Cloud State finished tied with Minnesota for first in the WCHA and rebounded from a loss to Wisconsin in the WCHA semifinals to reach the Frozen Four.
 St. Cloud State defeated Notre Dame (5-1) and Miami (4-1) to capture the NCAA Midwest Regional before falling to Quinnipiac, 4-1, in the Frozen Four semifinals.
 Jensen signed a two-year entry-level contract with Detroit in May, 2013 — foregoing his final season of college hockey.

-Jensen plays the game in a textbook way, making good decisions.
-He has good offensive instincts with the puck and is a good skater.
-Quick enough to recover when he pinches up.
+Jensen plays the game in a textbook way.
+He makes smart decisions, has sharp offensive instincts with the puck and is a smooth, fluid skater.
+He will pinch at times and is quick enough to recover.